-C3 AI Applications is an expanding portfolio of turnkey cross-industry and industry-specific Enterprise AI applications that address a range of mission-critical use cases.
+C3 AI Applications is an expanding portfolio of turnkey, ready-to-use, cross-industry and industry-specific Enterprise AI applications that address a range of mission-critical, high-value use cases.
 With C3 AI Applications, organizations can typically deploy production AI applications in one to six months.
 Each of these applications is extensible and customizable to meet customer requirements.